-The Sheffield United Football Club Limited is a Company limited by shares, incorporated in England.
+Blades Leisure Limited ("the Company") is a Company limited by shares, incorporated in England.
 The Company's registered office is Bramall Lane Ground, Cherry Street, Sheffield, S2 4SU.

-The Company is principally engaged in the operation of a professional football club.
+The Group is principally engaged in the operation of a professional football club.
+The Group financial statements are presented in pound sterling (\mathfrak{L}) .